 The carrier’s name appeared after the aircraft fleet was changed to modern jet models.
 The name Spirit speaks of a fast as the wind movement.
 The name also hints at the work of a jet engine, which is associated with air compression.

 The special emphasis on the initial figure conveys the striving for leadership.
-The energy that makes the company develop and move forward.
-The choice corresponds to the city’s slogan, where Spirit Airlines’ headquarters are located, and the red color – the leading one on the Florida flag.
+The energy that drives the company forward.
+The choice corresponds to the city’s slogan, where Spirit Airlines’ headquarters are located, and the red color, the leading one on the Florida flag.
 The shade also indicates speed.
-Since 1992, the company’s fleet has only consisted of jet aircraft, so the flight takes a minimum of time.
+Since 1992, the company’s fleet has consisted only of jet aircraft, so the flight takes a minimum of time.

 The capital white letters of the name convey lightness.